 - Paid program (VIP member club) provides access to exclusive benefits for the members who pay a monthly or annual fee.

-- Value-based program includes brand donations to a charity which allows connecting with customers on a deeper level.
+- Value-based program includes brand donations to a charity that allows connecting with customers on a deeper level.

-- Coalition program implies partnering with another businesses to offer customers discounts with the associated brands.
+- Coalition program implies partnering with other businesses to offer customers discounts with the associated brands.

 - Game program is powered by gamification and focuses on engaging customers instead of just getting transactions from them.

 - Cashback program encourages repeat customer spending by offering cashback.

 - Hybrid program combines several types of loyalty programs, usually point-based and tier-based systems.